 I mentioned running different releases.
 If you can, you should control application behaviour using feature flags.
 That lets you make sure all your tenants are running on current code, even if you selectively enable features for different tenants at different times.
 Slack, the instant messaging service, is a good example of this approach.
 I’ve got accounts in multiple Slack organisations and I noticed that different organisations get new features at different times.

 As a vendor, you can use feature flags to run canary-style rollouts that segment your platform either looking at end users across all tenancies, or a fraction of tenancies.
 You can even pick the approach to suit each rollout.
 The more tenant customers and end users you have, the more important it becomes to have an effective way to handle feature changes, both for deploying and for reverting in case of problems.

 My overall point is that there’s more than one way to do it.
 In the field of IT there are lots of software-as-a-service vendors that face similar, but different challenges.
 Within the three main options that I outlined for providing multi-tenant services — silo, hybrid, and pool — you have almost countless options and choices.

 Deploying to the cloud gives you that broad set of choices.
 This means you can select the option that balances information security, cost optimisation, performance, and other concerns, to find the right approach for you and your organisation.

 Running a SaaS platform can be complex and costly.
-Before you make your resource and tenancy decisions, look into The Scale Factory’s SaaS Enablement package — find out more about how we’ve helped other SaaS vendors.
+Before you make your resource and tenancy decisions, look into The Scale Factory’s B2B SaaS Foundations package.